Rescue Story

 On Monday, Lazarus arrived quietly, carried in for what was believed to be a simple eye infection.
 We reached into his carrier expecting to offer comfort, but the moment our hands touched his body, comfort turned into heartbreak.

 And yet, when we touched him, he pressed his little head gently into our hands.
 He asked for love before he asked for anything else.
-That moment will stay with us forever.

 He received flea medication that evening.
 As he scratched, he let out a tiny cry.
 Rabbits are almost silent creatures, so that one soft sound broke something inside of us.
 It told us how much he had endured.
 It told us why he needed us.
-It told us we had named him correctly.

 We named him Lazarus because he deserved a rise.
+A beginning.
+A chance.

 Tuesday: Another Layer of Truth